 The CNMI MCSAP is one of several specialized units under the Department of Public Safety (DPS).
-DPS is overseen by its Commissioner and the MCSAP program is headed by an Assistant Chief of Police, serving as the MCSAP Commander.
-The program is broken down in to two components, which are Enforcement and Financial.
-The Enforcement component of the program is responsible for all the enforcement related activities such as Roadside Inspections, Traffic Enforcement activities, and Public Education & Outreach activities.
+DPS is overseen by a Commissioner and the MCSAP program is lead by an Assistant Chief of Police, serving as the Commander.
+The program comprises of two components, Enforcement and Financial.
+The Enforcement component of the program is responsible for all enforcement related activities such as Roadside Inspections.
+Traffic Enforcement activities.
+Compliance Review, Public Education and Outreach activities.
 The Financial component is responsible for all the administrative affairs of the program.